Free driver’s ed grant opens April 13 at 9:00 a.m. Limited spots for eligible Wisconsin students ages 14½–19.

-Wisconsin Teens: If you're at least 15 years old, you're eligible to enroll in our driving education program.
+Wisconsin Teens: If you're at least 14 years and 9 months old, you're eligible to enroll in our driving education program.
 You can register by calling us at (414) 447-0202 during office hours, or you can enroll online.
 Our Hybrid Classroom option allows you to select a package, choose a convenient location and date, and complete the online registration form.
 If you opt for our Online Classroom, there's no need to select a physical location.

 In Wisconsin, the minimum age requirements for driving are set by the state.
 You must be at least 15 years old to apply for a Temporary Instruction Permit, often referred to as a learner's permit.
+However, teens can start a driver's education course at age 14 years and 9 months, but must be 15 to apply for the permit itself.
 To obtain a full Driver's License, the minimum age is 16.
-These age requirements are part of Wisconsin's Graduated Driver Licensing (GDL) laws, which are designed to help new and young drivers gain skills and experience safely.
+These age requirements are part of Wisconsin's Graduated Driver Licensing laws, which are designed to help new and young drivers gain skills and experience safely.

-To apply for an instruction permit (also known as a learner's permit) at the Wisconsin Department of Motor Vehicles (DMV), your child will need to provide several documents.
-First, they will need the MV3001 form, which is provided by Easy Method Driving School.
-They will also need to bring proof of identity, such as a certified copy of their birth certificate or a valid US passport.
+To apply for an instruction permit at the Wisconsin DMV, your child will need the MV3001 form provided by Easy Method Driving School.
+They will also need proof of identity, such as a certified copy of their birth certificate or a valid US passport.
 Finally, they will need to show their Social Security card or a valid photo student ID card from their high school.

-In Wisconsin, regardless of their age (under 18), once your child obtains their instruction permit, they are required to drive with it for a minimum period of 6 months.
-This is part of the state's Graduated Driver Licensing (GDL) laws, which aim to give new drivers ample time to practice and gain experience on the road under supervision before they get their full driver's license.
+In Wisconsin, regardless of age if under 18, once your child obtains their instruction permit, they are required to drive with it for a minimum period of 6 months.
+This is part of the state's Graduated Driver Licensing laws, which aim to give new drivers ample time to practice and gain experience on the road under supervision before receiving a full driver's license.

-In Wisconsin, your child can start their behind-the-wheel driving lessons once they meet a few requirements.
-They must be at least 15 years old, have taken or are currently taking the classroom portion of our driving education program, and have their instruction permit.
-Once these conditions are met, they can schedule their driving lessons.
+In Wisconsin, your child can start behind-the-wheel driving lessons once they are at least 15 years old, have taken or are currently taking the classroom portion of our program, and have their instruction permit.
+Once these conditions are met, they can schedule lessons.
 Please note that the first lesson must be scheduled within the first 60 days of your child receiving their instruction permit.

-To cancel a scheduled behind-the-wheel lesson, simply contact our main office at the location where you are taking the lessons.
+To cancel a scheduled behind-the-wheel lesson, contact our main office at the location where the lessons are being taken.
 Inform them that you need to cancel and reschedule.
-It's important to note that cancellations must be made at least 24 hours in advance to avoid a "no show" fee.
+Cancellations must be made at least 24 hours in advance to avoid a no-show fee.

 We have provided detailed instructions to your son or daughter on how to schedule their behind-the-wheel lessons.
-We believe that driving a car is a significant responsibility, so we encourage your son or daughter to take the initiative and schedule their own lessons.
+Since driving is a significant responsibility, we encourage students to take the initiative and schedule their own lessons.

 Please be aware that behind-the-wheel lessons cannot be canceled via email or text message.

-If you have any further questions or concerns regarding your Course Completion Certificate, feel free to contact our office for assistance.
+If you have further questions about your certificate, please contact our office for assistance.

 Our office operates during the following hours: